aywengo/kafka-schema-reg-migrator/README.md

    - ID collisions will be logged as informational messages
    - The destination registry will be cleaned up before migration
    - Migration will proceed normally

+### ID Preservation with Subject-Level IMPORT Mode

+When `PRESERVE_IDS=true`, the tool uses subject-level IMPORT mode to preserve schema IDs:

+1. **Subject-level IMPORT mode**: Before registering each schema, the tool sets the specific subject to IMPORT mode
+2. **Register with ID**: The schema is registered with its original ID from the source registry
+3. **Restore mode**: After registration, the subject is returned to its original mode

+This approach follows the official Confluent Schema Registry migration process:
+- The subject must be empty or non-existent to set IMPORT mode
+- If a subject already has schemas, ID preservation will be skipped for that subject
+- This is independent of the global IMPORT mode (`DEST_IMPORT_MODE`)

+### Global vs Subject-Level Modes

+- **`DEST_IMPORT_MODE`**: Sets the global mode of the destination registry to IMPORT
+- **`DEST_MODE_AFTER_MIGRATION`**: Sets the global mode after migration completes
+- **`PRESERVE_IDS`**: Uses subject-level IMPORT mode for each subject during migration

 ### Read-Only Subject Handling